This content has been machine translated dynamically.

 You can also save the commands as a configuration template.

-a.
-Download the input file to enter the values for the variables that you have defined in your commands, and then upload the file to the NetScaler MAS server
+Download the input file to enter the values for the variables that you have defined in your commands, and then upload the file to the Citrix ADM server

 The audit template appears in the Audit Templates list and is run at the scheduled time against the configurations in the specified instances.